azuzunaga/plucky-potato/README.md

 - [] Add user auth.
 Right now all event registrations are being process as if from user 1.
   - _Suggested implementation_: This can be done either by taking advantage of Django's authentication system.

+### Testing

+Currently, there are no tests available for this app.
+Future testing should include unit testing on both the front and backend, as well as integration testing.